 “Troll Under the Bridge”

-Also known as The Troll, or the Troll Under the Bridge is a public sculpture in the Fremont district of Seattle WA.
-The Troll is a mixed media colossal statue, located on N. 36th Street at Troll Avenue N., under the north end of the George Washington Memorial Bridge (also known as the Aurora Bridge).
-It is clutching a VW Beetle, as if it had just swiped it from the roadway above.
+Also known as The Troll or the Troll Under the Bridge, the Fremon Troll is a public sculpture in the Fremont district of Seattle, WA.
+The Troll is a mixed-media colossal statue, located on N. 36th Street at Troll Avenue N., under the north end of the George Washington Memorial Bridge (also known as the Aurora Bridge).
+It is clutching a VW Beetle as if it had just swiped it from the roadway above.
 The vehicle has a California license plate.
 The Troll was sculpted by four local artists: Steve Badanes, Will Martin, Donna Walter, and Ross Whitehead.
 He is interactive—visitors are encouraged to clamber on him or try to poke out his one good eye (a hubcap).
 The segment of Aurora Avenue North under the bridge, running downhill from the Troll to North 34th Street was renamed "Troll Avenue" in its honor in 2005.

 Dope!
 Super easy, quick, fun stretcher!
 And downtown Fremont has all sorts of neat shops and eateries just essentially a block away!!
 Theo chocolate factory is right there too!!
 It was super awesome!
 And if you park by the troll it's pretty much free street parking!!
 Believe It!
 Go!
 Have fun!!